flutter/website/tutorial.md

 nav_title: Tutorial
 permalink: /tutorial/
 ---
-Sky widgets are built using a functional-reactive framework, which takes inspiration from [React](http://facebook.github.io/react/).
+Flutter widgets are built using a functional-reactive framework, which takes inspiration from [React](http://facebook.github.io/react/).
 The central idea is that you build your UI out of components.
 Components describe what their view should look like given their current configuration and state.
 When a component's